 Preparation is key, or so they say anyway!
 For my first trip to New York I wanted to make sure I was maximising my time in the city that never sleeps.
 What should you do before your visit?
-Here’s what I recommend.
+Here’s what I recommend for planning a trip to New York.

 Click here to read my post on how to spend three days in New York.